How Long Will You Need to Stay in Istanbul for a Hair Transplant?

 At a Glance: How Long to Stay

-• Your technique decides your timeline.
-Standard FUE often fits a 3-night stay, while DHI or large graft sessions need 4–5 nights.
+Your technique shapes your stay.
+Standard FUE often fits into a 3-night plan.
+DHI or larger graft sessions usually need 4 to 5 nights so the surgeon can check healing properly.

-• The first wash is non-negotiable.
-It must be done by medical staff at the clinic, never skip it or do it yourself in a hotel.
+The first wash is not optional.
+It must be done at the clinic by medical staff.
+Skipping it or trying to do it yourself in a hotel is one of the most common mistakes.

-• Choose the right airport.
-Use Istanbul Airport (IST) for European-side clinics and Sabiha Gökçen (SAW) for Asian-side ones to avoid long, stressful transfers.
+Choosing the right airport reduces stress.
+Use Istanbul Airport (IST) for European-side clinics and Sabiha Gökçen (SAW) for Asian-side ones.

 How Many Days Do You Really Need?